The Real Housewives of Atlanta season 8

 The eighth season of The Real Housewives of Atlanta, an American reality television series, was broadcast on Bravo.
 It aired from November 8, 2015, until April 10, 2016, and was primarily filmed in Atlanta, Georgia.
 Its executive producers are Lauren Eskelin, Lorraine Haughton, Glenda Hersh, Carlos King, Steven Weinstock, and Andy Cohen.

 The Real Housewives of Atlanta focuses on the lives of Kandi Burruss, Cynthia Bailey, Phaedra Parks, Kenya Moore, Porsha Williams and Kim Fields.
 It consisted of twenty-one episodes.

-This season marked the final and only appearance of Kim Fields.
+This season marked the only appearance of Kim Fields.

 Production and crew

-In June 2015, the network announced that The Real Housewives of Atlanta had been renewed for an eighth season, The trailer and the official cast were released on September 28, 2015.
+In June 2015, the network announced that The Real Housewives of Atlanta had been renewed for an eighth season.
+The trailer and the official cast were released on September 28, 2015.

 The season premiered with "The Shades of It All" on November 8, 2015, while the seventeenth episode "Who's Been Naughty, Who's Been Nice" served as the season finale, and was aired on April 10, 2016.

 It was followed by a three-part reunion that aired on March 20, March 27, and April 3, 2016, and "Secrets Revealed" that aired on April 10, 2016, which marked the conclusion of the season.

 Lauren Eskelin, Lorraine Haughton, Glenda Hersh, Carlos King, and Steven Weinstock are served as the series' executive producers; it is produced and distributed by True Entertainment, an American subsidiary of the Dutch corporation Endemol.

 This season began filming in August 2015 and wrapped in December 2015.
+The reunion was taped on February 25, 2016.